 Although all porphyrias that cause skin lesions are accompanied by elevated plasma porphyrins, elevated urinary uroporphyrin and heptacarboxyl porphyrin and fecal isocoproporphyrin indicate PCT.
 Urine levels of porphyrin precursor porphobilinogen (PBG) is normal in PCT.
 Urinary delta-aminolevulinic acid may be slightly increased (< 3 times the upper limit of normal).
 Red blood cell activity of UROD is normal in type 1 and type 3 PCT but decreased (by ~50%) in type 2.

-Three different therapeutic strategies are available:
+Four complementary therapeutic strategies are available:

 These strategies can be combined for more rapid remission, although combining them is not usually necessary.
 The treatment is monitored by determinations of serum ferritin (if iron reduction therapy is used) and urinary porphyrin excretion every other or every 3rd month until full remission.

 Iron removal by therapeutic phlebotomy is usually effective.
 A unit of blood is removed every week or two.
 When serum ferritin falls slightly below normal, phlebotomy is stopped.
 Usually, 6 to10 sessions are needed.
 Urine and plasma porphyrins fall gradually with treatment, lagging behind but paralleling the fall in ferritin.
 The skin eventually becomes normal.
 After remission, further phlebotomy is needed only if there is a recurrence.
+Ongoing iron reduction therapy is also recommended when hereditary hemochromatosis is present.
+In these patients the target serum ferritin is 50 to 150 ng/mL (50 to 150 microgram/L).

-Low-dose chloroquine or hydroxychloroquine 100 to 125 mg orally twice a week removes excess porphyrins from the liver and perhaps other tissues by increasing the excretion rate.
+Low-dose chloroquine or hydroxychloroquine, 100 to 125 mg orally twice a week, removes excess porphyrins from the liver and perhaps other tissues by increasing the excretion rate.
 Higher doses can cause transient liver damage and worsening of porphyria.
 When remission is achieved, the regimen is stopped.

 Chloroquine and hydroxychloroquine are not effective in advanced renal disease, and phlebotomy is usually contraindicated because of underlying anemia.
-However, recombinant erythropoietin mobilizes excess iron and resolves the anemia enough to permit phlebotomy.
+However, recombinant erythropoietin mobilizes excess iron and improves the anemia enough to permit phlebotomy.
 In end-stage renal disease, deferoxamine is an adjunct to phlebotomy for reduction of hepatic iron, the complexed iron being removed during dialysis.
 Dialyzers with ultrapermeable membranes and extra high blood flow rates are needed.

 Children with symptomatic PCT are treated with small-volume phlebotomies or oral chloroquine; dosage is determined by body weight.

 Skin symptoms occurring during pregnancy are treated with phlebotomy.
 In refractory cases, low-dose chloroquine can be added; no teratogenic effects have been recognized.
-Depending on degree of hemodilution and iron depletion, the skin symptoms usually abate as pregnancy advances.
+Depending on the degree of hemodilution and iron depletion, the skin symptoms usually abate as pregnancy advances.

 Porphyria cutanea tarda (PCT) is usually acquired but may be hereditary.